vue-a11y/vue-axe-next/README.md

 # vue-axe-next
-Accessibility auditing for Vue.js applications for Vue 3
+[WIP] Accessibility auditing for Vue.js applications for Vue 3